solana-foundation/developer-content/docs/core/tokens.md

 ### Create Mint Account

 Creating a new Mint Account requires sending a transaction with two instructions.
-Here an example on
+Here is an example on
 [Solana Playground](https://beta.solpg.io/660ce32ecffcf4b13384d00f).

 1. Invoke the System Program to create a new account with enough space for the